calistad/School_District_Analysis/README.md

 ![after](https://user-images.githubusercontent.com/88747464/132994244-e2a7eb38-d62e-41a5-a442-e03f3c5a1a0a.png)

-Additionally, if the schools ranked by the percentage of passing reading rate, Thomas High School will rise from the last place to the third place, which is a huge difference.
+Additionally, if the schools ranked by the percentage of passing reading rate, Thomas High School will rise from last place to third place, which is a huge difference.

 ### Scores